 - Check: Burgas Bus website for bus schedules

-Below are all the best attractions of Nessebar Bulgaria.
-Red pins are all the must-see attractions and are part of the one-day itinerary while the blue pins are other things to do in Nessebar if you have more time.
+Below are all the best attractions of Nessebar, Bulgaria.
+Red pins are all the must-see attractions in Nessebar and are part of the one-day itinerary, while the blue pins are other things to do in Nessebar if you have more time.

 And I organized all these attractions into an efficient itinerary.
 All you have to do is follow the numbered pins and read the description for each attraction.

-Best things to do in Nessebar in one day
+Best things to do in Nessebar Old Town and Sunny Beach: 1-day itinerary

 1-2.
 See The Windmill and the statue of St Nicholas at the entrance to Old Town Nessebar